Anastasiya Novikava

-Multi-factor authentication (MFA) requests more than one identification factor when users log into network services.
+Multi-factor authentication (MFA)requests multiple identification factors when users log into network services.
 These factors could be one-time codes delivered by secure third-party providers.
 Or they could be biometric identifiers.

-The aim of MFA is to verify user identities and strengthen network protection beyond the level provided by traditional passwords.
+MFA aims toverify user identities and strengthen network protection beyond the level provided by traditional passwords.
 But how should you achieve this goal?

 This blog will explain some core MFA best practices.
 It will also lead you through a step-by-step guide to implementing multi-factor authentication.
-The result should be an MFA system that ensures rock-solid network protection where it matters most.
+The result should be an MFA system ensuring rock-solid network protection, which matters most.

 Multi-factor authentication is an essential addition to cybersecurity setups.
-Properly configured, MFA allows workers to relocate to their homes, connect remotely as they travel, and use cloud resources anywhere.
+Properly configured, MFA allows employees to work from home, connect as they travel, and use cloud resources anywhere.

 These MFA best practices will help you create an authentication system that meets your needs.